-- The principle of professional behavior imposes an obligation on all professional accountants to comply with relevant laws and regulations and avoid any action that the professional accountant knows or should know may discredit the profession.
-This includes actions that a reasonable and informed third party, weighing all the specific facts and circumstances available to the professional accountant at that time, would be likely to conclude adversely affects the good reputation of the profession. - In marketing and promoting themselves and their work, professional accountants shall not bring the profession into disrepute.
-Professional accountants shall be honest and truthful and not: - (a) Make exaggerated claims for the services they are able to offer, the qualifications they possess, or experience they have gained; - (b) Make disparaging references or unsubstantiated comparisons to the work of others.
+- 150.1 The principle of professional behavior imposes an obligation on all professional accountants to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know may discredit the profession.
+This includes conduct that a reasonable and informed third party, weighing all the specific facts and circumstances available to the professional accountant at that time, would be likely to conclude adversely affects the good reputation of the profession. - 150.2 In marketing and promoting themselves and their work, professional accountants shall not bring the profession into disrepute.
+Professional accountants shall be honest and truthful and not: - (a) Make exaggerated claims for the services they are able to offer, the qualifications they possess, or experience they have gained; or - (b) Make disparaging references or unsubstantiated comparisons to the work of others.